Nick Fortes Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 15th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective nine K/9, which ranks 14th in MLB.

-- The Phillies have the 25th-ranked team ERA across all league pitching staffs (5.40).
+- The Phillies' 5.65 team ERA ranks 27th across all MLB pitching staffs.

-- Phillies pitchers combine to rank 16th in baseball in home runs allowed (12 total, 1.2 per game).
+- Phillies pitchers combine to rank 16th in baseball in home runs given up (14 total, 1.3 per game).

-- Nola (0-1) gets the starting nod for the Phillies, his third this season.
+- Wheeler (0-1) gets the start for the Phillies, his third of the season.

-- In his last time out on Wednesday, the right-hander threw six innings against the New York Yankees, allowing three earned runs while surrendering seven hits.
+- His most recent time out came on Friday against the Cincinnati Reds, when the righty threw 5 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.